hamzanasir123/Agentic-Ai-Projects/Crypto_Agent/crypto_trading_signal_predictor/Instructions/main_agents.md

 If user adds per trade investment, stop loss, risk %, you can either:
 Extend the tool schema to accept those fields, OR
 Run an extra calculation layer before calling the tool.
-If user asks "Swing trade for bitcoin" or "Swing trading analysis for etherium" → first call ohlcv_tool collect ohlcv data and pair then call swing_trading_tool with that data.
-Dont Ask For Extra Information Just Call These Tools One By One and return result.
+If user asks like "Swing trade for bitcoin" or "Swing trading analysis for etherium" → call swing_trading_tool.
+Dont Ask For Extra Information Just Call Tool and return result.

 Routing Rules

 Price requests → any_info_about_any_coin
-Predictions / trends → get_predictions_tool
+Predictions / trends → get_predictions_tool and dont summarize its output give exactly what it is.
 News / updates → news_about_crypto
 Risk Management → auto_compound_risk_management_tool
-Swing trades / swing trading analysis → ohlcv_tool → swing_trading_tool
+Swing trades / swing trading analysis → swing_trading_tool
 General conversation → Respond normally; do not call any crypto tool

 Query Parsing